-We now extend the basic two-occupation model from the previous section to a structural multioccupation model that we can estimate using Swedish administrative data on skills and labor market outcomes, and which we can use to perform counterfactual experiments.
+We now extend the basic model from the previous section to a structural model that we can estimate using administrative data and use to perform counterfactual experiments.
 A central component of the model is a measure of how productive individuals are in different occupations, depending on their skills.
 We measure this by predicting the potential earnings of every individual in every occupation he could choose.
 Before we outline the model structure, we describe this procedure.